Tim Elliott: Return to the UFC

-Elliott fought Ryan Benoit on July 16, 2020, at UFC Fight Night: Kattar vs. Ige.
+Elliott fought Ryan Benoit on July 16, 2020, at UFC on ESPN 13.
 He won the fight by unanimous decision, securing his first win since 2017.
 Prior to the fight, he had signed a new four-fight contract with the promotion.
 On August 3, 2020, it was reported that Elliott had tested positive for marijuana after the fight and is facing a suspension.
 Later that day, he posted to his Twitter blaming the positive test on taking the fight on short notice.
 Elliott was suspended four and a half months and fined 15% if his purse by the Nevada State Athletic Commission on September 3, 2020, after positive for marijuana.
 The suspension is retroactive to June 17, 2020, and he will be eligible to compete again on November 2, 2020.

 Elliott was expected to face Jordan Espinosa on January 16, 2021, at UFC on ABC 1.
 However, Espinosa tested positive for COVID-19 in late December and the pairing was moved to UFC 259.
 Elliott won the fight via unanimous decision.
 During the fight, Elliott accused Espinoza of being a "woman beater" after someone sent Elliott screenshot of messages between Espinoza and an unnamed girl along with images of choke marks on a person's neck.
 Espinoza responded by saying, "you don't know the whole story".
 Police stated that Espinoza had never been convicted of domestic abuse.

 Elliott was scheduled to face Su Mudaerji on June 26, 2021, at UFC Fight Night 190 However, Mudaerji had to pull out off the bout due to a knee injury that required surgery.

 Elliott faced Matheus Nicolau on October 9, 2021, at UFC Fight Night 194.
 He lost the fight via unanimous decision.

 Elliott faced Tagir Ulanbekov on March 5, 2022, at UFC 272.
 He won the fight via unanimous decision.
 12 out of 17 media scores gave it to Ulanbekov.

 Elliot was scheduled to face Amir Albazi on June 25, 2022 at UFC on ESPN 38 but pulled out due to undisclosed reasons.

 Elliot was scheduled to face Allan Nascimento on June 3, 2023, at UFC on ESPN 46.
 However on April 28, Nascimento pulled out due to undisclosed reasons and was replaced by Victor Altamirano.
 He won the fight via unanimous decision.

 Elliott faced Muhammad Mokaev at UFC 294 on October 21, 2023.
 He lost the fight via arm-triangle choke submission in the third round.

 Elliott faced Su Mudaerji, replacing injured Allan Nascimento, on December 9, 2023, at UFC Fight Night 233.
 He won the fight via arm-triangle choke in round one.
 This fight earned him the Performance of the Night award.

 Elliott was scheduled to face Tatsuro Taira on May 18, 2024 at UFC Fight Night 241.
 However, due to Elliott's undisclosed injury, the bout was scrapped.